mevbg/design-essentials-vendor/README.md

 ## Architecture Overview

-The generator is built on a modular platform architecture where each platform (CSS, SCSS, JS, JSON) is self-contained with its own configuration, formats, and handlers.
-The system dynamically loads platform-specific modules and automatically detects the appropriate handler for each token type.
+The generator uses a consolidated handler architecture where all token processing logic is centralized in a single `handlers.ts` file.
+Each platform provides its own configuration, formats, and utility functions, while sharing the common handler implementations.
+The system dynamically loads platform-specific modules and automatically selects the appropriate handler based on token characteristics.

 ### Core Library (`src/`)